Chart Color Schemes

 Flagstone (East) - Riverbend features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 90.0% of all households, including 51.3% couples with children, 23.5% couples without children, and 14.1% single parent families.
-Non-family households comprise the remaining 10.0%, with lone person households at 8.8% and group households making up 1.5%.
-The median household size is 3.4 people, which is larger than the Greater Brisbane average of 3.2.
+Non-family households comprise the remaining 10.0%, with lone person households at 8.8% and group households at 1.5%.
+The median household size is 3.4 people, larger than the Greater Brisbane average of 3.2.

 Frequently Asked Questions - Households